eduardo911/cf_dns_updater/README.md

 ```
 ---
 ### 🐟 Logs
-Logs are stored in dns_updater.log, which you can check using:
+Logs are stored in `dns_updater.log`, which you can check using:
 ```bash
 cat dns_updater.log
 ```